wp-plugins/heypublisher-submission-manager/readme.txt

 == Installation ==

+**Install Plugin**

 * Download the zip file and save it in your `wordpress/wp-content/plugins` directory.

 * Extract the files to a subdirectory called `heypublisher-submission-manager`.

 * Active the plugin via the usual Wordpress plugin menu.

 Once activated you will need to 'validate' the plugin with the HeyPublisher webservice.
-To do this, go to the "HeyPublisher Plugin Options" administration screen.
-(See Screenshot 1)
+To do this, click on the HeyPublisher link in the newly created side-nav box and follow the on-screen instructions.

 **Validate Plugin**